Japan raises consumption tax, reviving worries over economy | WTOP

-TOKYO (AP) — Japan’s national sales tax was raised to 10% from 8% on Tuesday, amid concerns that the long-delayed move could derail the fragile growth path of the world’s third largest economy.
+TOKYO (AP) — Japan raised its national sales tax to 10% from 8% on Tuesday, risking short-term pain for the sake of the country’s future financial stability as it copes with a fast aging and shrinking population.

 The economy expanded at an annual pace of 1.8 percent in April-June, faster than anticipated.
 But slowing exports and rising prices for oil are expected to drag growth lower in coming months.

-The increase covers most goods and services from clothes, electronics to transportation and medical fees, but the government has sought to soften its impact with tax breaks for home and car purchases.
-It also kept the tax for groceries unchanged for low-income households and is providing free pre-school education to families.

-“We’ll take expeditious and utmost efforts to ward off any risk of a downward swing in the economy,” Chief Cabinet Secretary Yoshihide Suga said on the eve of the tax hike.

-Analysts say the tax hike poses a deflationary risk at a time of growing uncertainty over trade tensions between the U.S. and China.
+Analysts say the tax hike poses an extra deflationary risk at a time of growing uncertainty over tensions between the U.S. and China — the country’s two biggest export markets — and over Japan’s own dispute with neighboring South Korea.

+It follows years of ultra-loose monetary policy aimed at convincing businesses to invest and frugal Japanese families to open their wallets.

 “Considering the current economic conditions, the timing is bad,” said Toshihiro Nagahama, chief economist at Dai-ichi Life Research Institute.

-He noted that the economy has slowed since late last year and that demand generated by the construction boom for the Tokyo 2020 Olympics has faded.
+The economy has slowed since late last year and demand generated by the construction boom for the Tokyo 2020 Olympics is fading, he said.
 The fear is that might undo years of efforts to escape a deflationary rut where falling prices due to slack demand depress investment, a main driver of growth.

+It’s been more than six years since Bank of Japan Gov. Haruhiko Kuroda launched his “big bazooka” injections of billions of dollars of cash into the economy through central bank asset purchases, aimed at prying the country out of its deflationary doldrums.

 The tax hike will put an estimated additional burden on households of more than 2 trillion yen ($18 billion).

-The exceptions and incentives built into the new sales tax regime are causing confusion.
+Critics say the exceptions and incentives built into the new sales tax regime are bound to cause confusion.
 For instance, purchases “to go” at Starbucks Coffee outlets are still taxed at 8%, while customers choosing to dine in have to pay 10%.

-“Stores seem to provide discounts, so I will go for those, plus, I don’t plan to buy luxurious goods with big price tags,” Junko Matsumoto, a company employee in her 60s, said as she walked past a Tokyo train station.
+“Stores seem to provide discounts, so I will go for those, plus, I don’t plan to buy luxurious goods with big price tags,” Junko Matsumoto, a homemaker in her 60s, said as she walked past a Tokyo train station.
 “I must admit the tax increase was unavoidable.”

 Toru Yokoyama, a 31-year-old office worker, was less upbeat.

-“The government should have taken other measures before resorting to a tax increase,” he said.
+“Before resorting to a tax increase, the government could have taken other measures, but it’s already done and there is not much I can do at this point,” Yokoyama said.
 “I don’t think my shopping patterns would change very much, but I may not be able to go on trips as often as used to.”

 AP video journalist Haruka Nuga contributed to this report.